Back Pain Treatment Specialist:

 Back Pain: Causes

-The pain often develops without specific cause that a doctor can identify with a test or image study.
+The pain often develops without a specific cause that a doctor can identify with a test or image study.
 Conditions that are commonly linked to back pain are:

 - Arthritis: Osteoarthritis can affect the lower back.
 In some cases spine arthritis can lead to narrowing the space around the spinal cord, which is a condition called spinal stenosis.